 Following her unexpected sudden passing in 2015, the family continued to maintain the website and then followed-through in updating the technology and re-deploying it in April of 2021 with enhanced features Christine had been involved in designing, as well as laying a foundation for future enhancements.

-Director - William F. Hermanson
+Manager - William F. Hermanson

 The spouse of Christine, Bill was active in music in high school, playing clarinet in the symphonic band, band drum major, and men's glee club participant, and member of the University of Michigan marching band.
 His education included a background in engineering and then a BS in Economics and Business Administration from Grand Valley State University.
 His career encompassed system improvement consulting, specialty contractor, savings and loan senior management, controller with a private school, chief information officer for a college, and financial systems consultant and PMP-certified project manager.
 Semi-retired, he continues to be a local school substitute teacher.